Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 - Georgia Southern is 3-0 against the spread and 3-1 overall when the team scores more than 20.4 points.

-- Georgia Southern is 3-1 against the spread and 3-2 overall when the team churns out more than 331.1 yards.
+- Georgia Southern is 3-1 against the spread and 3-2 overall when the team piles up over 331.1 yards.

-- This season the Eagles have 16 turnovers, four fewer than the Mountaineers have takeaways (20).
+- This year the Eagles have 16 turnovers, four fewer than the Mountaineers have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.